realmatterio/PQC-2035/README.md

 ```

-### 7.3 Cross-Chain Bridge DApp (JavaScript)
+### 7.3 Cross-Chain Bridge (Off-Chain Relay)

-**Description**: A Node.js DApp using Web3.js and PKCS#11 via ICCHSM to produce ML-DSA signatures for cross-chain operations between Besu and Ethereum.
+**Description**: A Node.js Off-Chain Relay using Web3.js and PKCS#11 via ICCHSM to produce ML-DSA signatures for cross-chain operations between Besu and Ethereum.
 These operations include locking, minting, burning, and releasing tokens, with all cryptographic proofs emitted as PQC events.

 ```javascript
 const Web3 = require('web3');